kryptogo/jobs/TEMPLATE.md

 ## Team Description and Location

+COBINHOOD is the next-generation cryptocurrency service platform, our vision is to shape future economies by creating a crypto financial center for the blockchain era.

 COBINHOOD is a place for dreamers and doers.
-Our vision is  to become the largest and most successful cryptocurrency exchange in the world.

-You’ll work on the bleeding edge of blockchain technology; including Bitcoin, Ethereum, and other cryptocurrencies; and play an important role in helping shape the future of how the world sees and uses money.
+We are looking for top-notch talents worldwide, you’ll work on the bleeding edge of blockchain technology, including Bitcoin, Ethereum, and other cryptocurrencies; playing as a leading force in taking today’s economies into the future.
+Join us to work on the edge and help create more opportunity and innovation in this new era.

 **Location**: Xinyi District, Taipei City, Taiwan

 ## Job Description

+COBINHOOD is the next-generation cryptocurrency service platform, our vision is to shape future economies by creating a crypto financial center for the blockchain era.

 COBINHOOD is a place for dreamers and doers.
-Our vision is  to become the largest and most successful cryptocurrency exchange in the world.

-You’ll work on the bleeding edge of blockchain technology; including Bitcoin, Ethereum, and other cryptocurrencies; and play an important role in helping shape the future of how the world sees and uses money.
+We are looking for top-notch talents worldwide, you’ll work on the bleeding edge of blockchain technology, including Bitcoin, Ethereum, and other cryptocurrencies; playing as a leading force in taking today’s economies into the future.
+Join us to work on the edge and help create more opportunity and innovation in this new era.

 ### Responsibilities: